Community Health Corps expands local access to health information

 CHC runs a desk at Evanston’s Robert Crown Community Center, providing visitors with informational printouts and online resources, such as infographics and kid’s activities.
 Student volunteers also take shifts where they converse with patrons and answer questions.

-CHC co-Director and Weinberg senior Sophia Huang said the group’s resources reach wide age ranges.
+CHC co-Director and Weinberg junior Sophia Huang said the group’s resources reach wide age ranges.

 “There’s a lot of kids at Robert Crown who will come by and pick up some of our children’s activities,” Huang said.
 “It’s really fun to see the kids get excited about some of the things that we have.”